mbod/comm2550_F23/syllabus.md

 ### Thursday 05 October

+-   Markdown and Bibtex for Annotated Bibliography and Essay
+-   Plotting with
+    -   `matplotlib`
+    -   `seaborn`
+    -   `plotly.express`

 ### QUIZ 4 DUE - Friday 06 October @ 11.59pm

 -   Submit in Canvas

+### ASSIGNMENT 4 DUE Sunday 08 October @ 11.59pm

+-   Submit in JupyterHub

 ## Week 7 - Reviewing data analysis process

-### Tuesday 10 October
+### Tuesday 10 October (ZOOM)

+1. NOTE: This class will be on Zoom

+    -   Join in Canvas

     -   Step 1.
 Load data
     -   Step 2.
 Inspect data shape and content
     -   Step 3.
 Describe variables
     -   Step 4.
 Summarize variables
     -   Step 5.
 Clean and subset data
     -   Step 6.
 Look for assications and patterns (2+ variables)
     -   Step 7.
 Build and test models
     -   Step 8.
 Tell the story

+    -   Review of Python and Pandas so far

 ### Annotated Bibliography Due - Wednesday 11 October @ 11.59pm